PixarAnimationStudios/ruby-jss/README.md

 api_verify_cert: false
 ```

-and then any calls to {JSS.api_connection.connect} will assume that server and username, and won't complain about the self-signed certificate.
+and then any calls to JSS.api_connection.connect will assume that server and username, and won't complain about the self-signed certificate.

 ### Passwords